seanmichaelba1/That-s-Giphy-/README.md

 ## Project Description

-Users can use this app to  search for gifs to use or generate a random gif.
+Users can use this app to search for gifs to use for their own content, or generate a random gif for fun.

 ## API and Data Sample